smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 One could scroll through the model summaries to find the latent means and error variances for the “Less Constrained” model, and compare them with Table 21.6.
-They are also needed to calculate effect sizes (given in the first column on p.
-405).
+They are also needed to calculate effect sizes (given in the first column on page 405).

 ``` r
 d1 <- (0.664 - 0) / sqrt(8.135); d1    # "no strategy" vs "discussion"